balderdashy/sails-generate-new/README.md

 To report a bug, [click here](http://sailsjs.com/bugs).

 > This is a built-in generator exposed by the `sails` command-line interface.
-It is installed automatically when you run `npm install -g sails`.
-For customization options, see [Extending Sails > Generators](http://sailsjs.com/documentation/concepts/extending-sails/generators).
+It is installed automatically when you run `npm install sails -g`.
+For customization options, see [Extending Sails > Generators](http://sailsjs.com/docs/concepts/extending-sails/generators).

 ## Contributing